Rello/audioplayer/README.md

 Installation:
 =============
-Download the zip file and rename folder from audios-master to audios!
+Download the zip file and rename folder from mp3_player-master to "mp3_player"!<br>
 Upload the app to your apps directory and activate it on the apps settings page!

 Features:
 =============